lexibank/tlopo/out/vol1/chapter8.md

-POc &ast;kawil is widely attested.
+POc _&ast;kawil_ is widely attested.
 I have over fifty reflexes containing specific reference to fishhooks, occurring in all major subgroups.
-In Tuvalu it is used as a generic, followed by the name of the fish for which it is appropriate-kau galata, kau palu, etc. It has an obvious formal and semantic relationship with &ast;kawi(t), &ast;kawit-i- (V) 'hook, catch hold of; fruit crook' (Ch.
+In Tuvalu it is used as a generic, followed by the name of the fish for which it is appropriate-kau galata, kau palu, etc. It has an obvious formal and semantic relationship with &ast;kawi(t), _&ast;kawit-i-_ (V) 'hook, catch hold of; fruit crook' (Ch.
 5, § l O), but the origin of this relationship is not understood.

 <a id="p-217"></a>

-Figure 29: POc &ast;kawil 'fish hook ', POc &ast;ra(g,k)o '(barbless?) fish hook '.
+Figure 29: POc _&ast;kawil_ 'fish hook ', POc _&ast;ta(g,k)o_ '(barbless?) fish hook'.
 On the left is a coconut shell fish hook; on the right is a wooden two-piece fish hook

 <table>
 <tr>